nmccloskey/RASCAL/README.md

 - `.cha` files must be formatted correctly according to CHAT conventions.
 - Ensure filenames match tier values as specified in `config.yaml`.
 - RASCAL searches tier values using exact spelling and capitalization.

+## Notes on Transcript Tables (function **4a**)

+Function **4a** prepares both utterance- and sample-level tabulations of CHAT-formatted transcripts in Excel files, assigning unique alphanumeric identifiers encoding level of analysis – ‘S’ for sample and ‘U’ for utterance – for example, `S008` and `U0246`.

+The `transcript_tables.xlsx` output contains two sheets:
+ - `samples` for transcript metadata, including file name and tier values
+ - `utterances` for transcript content, i.e., (CHAT-coded) utterances & comments (from `%com` lines)

+This encoded tabularization:
+- establishes unique, human-readable identifiers that satisfy database logic
+- facilitates data management across RASCAL inputs and outputs, including joins between tables
+- promotes transparency and consistency in text processing
+- minimizes potential bias during manual coding

+If not provided, these tables are automatically generated from `.cha` inputs for functions `4b`, `7b`, & `10b`.

+## Notes on Transcription Reliability Input (function **3a**)

+In both the CLI and webapp versions, RASCAL function **3a** matches original with reliability transcripts based on common tiers plus a `reliability` tag in the file name, e.g., `TU88_PreTxBrokenWindow.cha` & `TU88PreTxBrokenWindow_reliability.cha`.
+Function **1a** generates empty `.cha` file templates with the `reliabiilty` tag for the randomly selected samples.
+In the CLI version, reliability samples can be collected into a `/reliability` subdirectory in the input folder.
+The tier values must match the originals, but this provides an alternative to tagging filenames.

 ## 🧪 Testing